flexflow/FlexFlow/CONTRIBUTING.md

 }
 ```

-In addition to the two versions of `create_tensor` discuessed above, `model.cc` also offers a `create_tensor_legion_ordering` function, which simply creates a tensor with the specified dimensions in reverse order.
+In addition to the two versions of `create_tensor` discussed above, `model.cc` also offers the `create_tensor_legion_ordering` function, which simply creates a tensor without reversing the order of the input dimensions.
 The explicit template instantiations at the bottom of `model.cc` will ensure that functions such `create_tensor` are only instantiated for number of dimensions that are less or equal to `FF_MAX_DIM`.

 #### Adding layers to a DNN model